 The main API supported is the data transfer API (McpsDataRequest/Indication/Confirm).
 CSMA/CA according to Stc 802.15.4-2006, section 7.5.1.4 is supported.
 Frame reception and rejection according to Std 802.15.4-2006, section 7.5.6.2 is supported, including acknowledgements.
-Only short addressing completely implemented.
+Both short and extended addressing are supported.
 Various trace sources are supported, and trace sources can be hooked to sinks.